MarwanAl-Obaidi/Introduction-to-CPP-programming/README.md

 ## ex_6_3
 Write a program that asks for student's exam grades (integers 4-10 inclusive) and prints the average of the given numbers.
 Integers outside of the 4-10 range should not be included when calculating the average.
 Program receives numbers until input is finished by inputting a negative number.
 Finally the program prints the amount of grades and their average.

+## ex_8_1
+Write a program that calculates the amount of work hours in a given time frame and prints the total amount of hours, the average work day length and inputted hours separated by spaces.
+The program first asks how many days will be inputted (max.
+30 days).
+After this the program proceeds to ask the daily work hours.